 Prior to March 2020 forecasting occurred at minimum on a monthly basis.
 Due to COVID-19, all of the industry standard rules no longer apply.
 At present, we are confronted with markets whose demand patterns evolve based on the daily news cycle.
 Checking in on a daily basis is advised, as each week can behave differently.
 Demand can be volatile, so remember to keep that in mind with every iteration of forecasting you produce.

-Using the above mentioned data and questions are a good star, require manual work.
+Using the above mentioned data and questions are a good start, but require manual work.
 Rather than spending your time on maintaining models, you will want to rely on tools that help guide you to make better, more data driven informed decisions.

 Step 1.
 Use Market Insight to get an overall feel for market demand before it is on the books.
 Market Insight reveals predictive demand 365 days into the future, based on flights and travel-related searches on search engines, including information on who you are being compared to in searches.
 This can give you a competitive advantage over hotels that only consider OTB data.